May 2026

 Isabelle Daëron

-From 2022 to 2025, she conducted research on Kyoto’s groundwater in collaboration with curator Yoshiko Nagai.
+From 2022 to 2025, Isabelle Daëron conducted research on Kyoto’s groundwater in collaboration with curator Yoshiko Nagai.
 Through a book, a map, exhibitions, and conferences, the Water Calling project aims to narrate the evolution of groundwater and its uses.
+As a Villa Kujoyama laureate, she continues this project during a six-month residency in Kyoto in 2026.
+To deepen her research, she will embark on the schooner Tara for a “micro-residency” in April 2026.

 The project